jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _In software development, “perfect” is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
 You can, however, perfect your process, your design, and your stories._ ― Kent Beck

-_All programmers are optimists." ― Frederick P. Brooks Jr.
+_All programmers are optimists._ ― Frederick P. Brooks Jr.

 _The best theory is inspired by practice.
 The best practice is inspired by theory._ ― Donald Knuth

 _Sometimes the problem is to discover what the problem is._ ― Frederick P. Brooks Jr.

-_not “can we build it?” but “should we build it?_ ― Jez Humble
+_Not “can we build it?” but “should we build it?_ ― Jez Humble

-_the most serious barrier is to be found in organizational culture, leadership, and strategy._ ― Jez Humble
+_The most serious barrier is to be found in organizational culture, leadership, and strategy._ ― Jez Humble

 _The hardest problem in computer science is not being an opinionated jerk about everything._ ― Nick Takayama